mzazon/awesome-cloud-projects/aws/personalized-recommendations-ab-testing/personalized-recommendations-ab-testing.md

    aws dynamodb wait table-exists --table-name "${PROJECT_NAME}-ab-assignments" aws dynamodb wait table-exists --table-name "${PROJECT_NAME}-events"

-   echo "✅ Created DynamoDB tables"
+   echo "✅ Created DynamoDB tables with optimal configurations"
    ```

-   The DynamoDB infrastructure is now established with tables designed for high-performance real-time operations.
+   The DynamoDB infrastructure is now established with tables designed for high-performance real-time operations using on-demand billing for cost optimization.
 The user and item tables support metadata enrichment, the A/B assignments table ensures consistent user experiences across sessions, and the events table captures detailed interaction data for analytics and model retraining.

 3. **Create Lambda Function for A/B Test Management**: